khulnasoft/integrations-core/directory/README.md

 ### Installation

-The Directory check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your server.
+The Directory check is included in the [Khulnasoft Agent][1] package, so you don't need to install anything else on your server.

 ### Configuration